StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Bag of Words

 - computers and ML algorithms need (vectors of) numbers
-- transform raw text into numbers
-- called *vectorization* or *feature encoding*
+- transforms raw text into numbers -> *vectorization* or *feature encoding*
 - results in *document-feature matrix*
 - collection of terms and their frequencies per document
-- disregarding grammar, word order, and context
+- disregards grammar, word order, and context
 - simple, but easy and useful starting point for many NLP tasks

 ---